 Time for the oven.
 Almost time to accidentally-on-purpose-over-eat.

-To properly find the words to describe how wonderfully delicious these crackers are, I’ve had to sneak in the kitchen and pillage the cracker box.
+To properly find the words to describe how wonderfully delicious a homemade cheese cracker is, I’ve had to sneak in the kitchen and pillage the cracker box.
 They’re buttery and crisp.
 They’re crazy-cheesy and flakey like whaaaat!?
 I was instantly smitten and I continue to be downright obsessed.
 They’re so simple to make and literally irresistible.
 I hope you make them.
 I hope you surprise/impress yourself.

 Sharp Cheddar Cheese Crackers